 When can I apply?

-The recruitment process opens in March with employment to commence in November each year.
+The recruitment process opens in March with employment to commence before October each year.
 If your release is not until after this time, you can register your interest online and you will be sent a note as soon as the next recruitment campaign opens.

 How will I be tested during the recruitment process?

 You will be asked to complete an online questionnaire and take part in a telephone interview.
 The final stage is a face-to-face interview at your local office.